 As others have already pointed out, there are inaccuracies.
 Some are repeated falsehoods (‘Zoot Suit’ by the High Numbers being based on The Showmen’s ‘Country Fool’ always drives me mad) and some are sloppy errors but the breadth of research and associations are so extensive a few slips here and there are almost inevitable.
 Let he who is without sin cast the first reference to Mod being about attention to detail.
 In fact, one of the problems here is there is too much irrelevant detail which makes it seem fussy and show-offish rather than neat and understated.
 Each page a competition to see how many disparate references can be sewn together.

 Mod: A Very British Style has its faults but it is not without merit.
 Mod has long warranted a serious and intelligent study and this is one.
-Richard Weight should be commended for undertaking an ambitious project rather than taking the easy option in putting out another embarrassing This Is A Lambretta, This Is A Fred Perry book we see knocking around which only cements the perception of Mods as a bunch of immoveable cultural retards rather than the forward thinking individuals he believes they were, and should be.
+Richard Weight should be commended for undertaking an ambitious project rather than taking the easy option in putting out another embarrassing This Is A Lambretta, This Is A Fred Perry book we see knocking around which only cements the perception of Mods as a bunch of immovable cultural retards rather than the forward-thinking individuals he believes they were and should be.

 The book is available now at Amazon.